-As we describe in Section 3, the root-unroot procedure involves binning the observations and using a "mean-matching" square root of the bin counts.
+As we describe in Sect.
+3, the root-unroot procedure involves binning the observations and using a "mean-matching" square root of the bin counts.
 Virtually any reliable nonparametric regression estimator can be applied to these square rooted bin counts.
 The resulting regression estimator is then un-rooted and normalized in order to provide the final density estimator.
 Two key steps are the choice of bin-size and the use of the asymptotically "mean-matching" square root transformation.
 The algorithm is particularly convenient for the use of wavelet methods because with no difficulty it can provide the binary number of equally spaced regression observations for which a wavelet method is most suited.

 There are two separate, though related, motivations for the root-unroot algorithm.
 First, recent results in asymptotic equivalence theory have shown that, under very mild regularity conditions, density estimation is asymptotically equivalent to nonparametric regression.
-For such equivalence results see Nussbaum (1996) and Brown, et al. (2004).
+For such equivalence results see [5,29].
 Binning and taking the square-root of the bin counts lies at the heuristic heart of these equivalence results.
 It turns out that mean-matching allows simple and effective use of transformed bin-counts for the specific goal of density estimation without the necessity of implementing the much more complex equivalence mappings described in these papers.

 A second motivation for the method involves the ideas of Poissonization and variance stabilization.
-Poissonization is discussed in several sources.
-See for example Le Cam (1974) and Low and Zhou (2007).
+Poissonization is discussed in several sources [25,27].
 The bin counts have a multinomial distribution and here Poissonization allows one to treat the bin counts as if they were independent Poisson variables.
 The variance stabilizing transformation for Poisson variables is any member of a family of square-root transformations.
-This family was discussed in Bartlett (1936) and Anscombe (1948).
+This family was discussed in Barlett [3] and Anscombe [1].
 Anscombe described a particular member of this family that provides the greatest asymptotic control over the variance of the resulting transformed variables.
 However, for the present purposes it is more important (and often essential) to have better asymptotic control over the bias of the transformed variables, whereas optimal control of the variance term is not essential.
 The mean-matching transformation that we use provides the necessary degree of control over the bias of our resulting estimator.

 The root transform turns the density estimation problem into a standard nonparametric regression problem.
 Virtually any good nonparametric regression procedure can then be applied.
 In this paper we shall use a wavelet estimator.
 Wavelet methodology has demonstrated considerable success in nonparametric regression in terms of spatial adaptivity and asymptotic optimality.
 In particular, block thresholding rules have been shown to possess impressive properties.
 The estimators make simultaneous decisions to retain or to discard all the coefficients within a block and increase estimation accuracy by utilizing information about neighboring coefficients.
-In the context of nonparametric regression local block thresholding has been studied, for example, in Hall, Kerkyacharian, and Picard (1998), Cai (1999, 2002) and Cai and Silverman (2001).
+In the context of nonparametric regression local block thresholding has been studied [8,9,11,21].

 The wavelet regression estimator used in our implementation of the root-unroot algorithm is one such block thresholding procedure.
 It first divides the empirical coefficients at each resolution level into non-overlapping blocks and then simultaneously keeps or kills all the coefficients within a block, based on the sum of the squared empirical coefficients within that block.
-Motivated by the analysis of block thresholding rules for nonparametric regression in Cai (1999), the block size is chosen to be asymptotically $\log n$.
+Motivated by the analysis of block thresholding rules for nonparametric regression in Cai [8], the block size is chosen to be asymptotically $\log n$ .
 It is shown that the estimator has a high degree of adaptivity.
 The root-unroot and block thresholding procedure is easy to implement and the procedure performs well for modest, realistic sample sizes and not only for sample sizes approaching infinity as is promised by asymptotic theory.